 Although, I’ll confess in my early twenties, I may have taken it a bit too far.
 I often boarded with reckless abandon, and I collected a number of really bad falls and a few concussions along the way.
 Snowboarding wasn’t the only place where I was reckless.
 While I was working out in an effort to stay fit and healthy, I was simultaneously doing my body plenty of harm.

-Thankfully my internal compass (which worked pretty good when I was sober) led me to study and became a certified personal trainer.
+Thankfully my internal compass (what I now refer to as my intuition) led me to study and became a certified personal trainer.
 This was my first step in educating myself about human anatomy, movement, and well... pain relief.
 It was around this time that I also had my first real therapeutic massage.
 I’ll never forget it.
 The seemingly simple touch triggered such powerful emotions, and marked a turning point in my awareness.
 The thought that bubbled up and changed my life was that the physical body is just the tip of the iceberg.
 My interest and fascination in “freedom of movement” was about to cross over into the mysteries of the mind-body connection.

 So I decided to press the big red reset button.

 I left Ohio and landed in North Carolina, where I cosmically reconnected with a dear old friend who would soon become my husband.
 North Carolina was a five-year fast track to a new chapter in my life.
 I was indeed able to escape many of my unhealthy patterns, but it went beyond that.

 Getting engaged, then married, then becoming a parent...
 The soul-shock and unimaginable grief of losing my dad...
 The experience of graduating from Blue Ridge Healing Arts Academy and becoming a licensed, practicing massage therapist...
 My thought space was filled with anatomy & physiology, chakras, energy healing, yoga, meditation – the whole ball of wax.